Photo by: Ryan Barnett / SMC Athletics

 LOS GATOS & CHULA VISTA, Calif. — The Saint Mary's rowing team split their squad, bringing its 1V8+, 2V8+, 1V4+ and 2V4+ boats to the Triton Invitational, hosted by UC San Diego, while having its 3V8+ boat compete against Santa Clara and SeattleU on the Broncos home water in Los Gatos.

 The first race of the weekend featured the 3V8+ boat in Los Gatos, taking to the water against Santa Clara and SeattleU's 2V8+ boats.
 The Gael boat, made up of coxswain Sophia Cammarosano, Emma Lopez, Fiona Moore, Alaynnah Flores, Corinne McGrath, Lucinda Santos, Ady Beloian, Ashlynn Croarkin and Claire Gonzalez battled valiantly.
-Made up almost exclusively of underclassmen, the 3V8+ boat just outlasted the Redhawk boat by 1.53 seconds to take home second place.
+Made up almost exclusively of underclassmen, the 3V8+ boat finished in third place, just behind the Seattle U boat.

 The Triton Invitational featured three separate races for the Gaels, in which the 1V8+, 2V8+, 1V4+ and 2V4+ boats raced against Gonzaga on Saturday morning, UC San Diego on Saturday afternoon and against San Diego and Portland on Sunday morning.
 Gonzaga took all four races on Saturday morning, however, the 1V8+ Saint Mary's boat locked in an epic race, falling by just 0.27 seconds to the perennial West Coast Conference favorite Zags.
 That boat was made up of coxswain Mavis Read Kinney, Carolyn Huckel, Katelyn Robertson, Fiona Samuelson, Maria Moreno Roque, Lia Segrest, Danijela Concion, Chloe Casement and Kelly Nelson.

-In the Saturday afternoon races against host UC San Diego, the Gaels took three of four races against the Tritons, and fell in only the 1V4+ race by just 0.12 seconds.
-It was the first race win of the weekend for the 2V8+ boat of coxswain Rachel Fry, Ava Delucchi, Natalie Davis, Skye Kirsten, Faith Freligh, Isabella MacDonald, Ashley Terry, Gwyn O'Brien and Allison Skoog, as well as the 2V4+ boat, made up of coxswain Alondra Aguirre, Lea Glafkides, Alyssa Terry, Maya Nordberg and Alexa Hernandez.
+In the Saturday afternoon races against host UC San Diego, the Gaels took all four races against the Tritons.
+It was the first race win of the weekend for the 1V8+ boat of coxswain Mavis Read Kinney, Carolyn Huckel, Katelyn Robertson, Fiona Samuelson, Maria Moreno Roque, Lia Segrest, Danijela Concion, Chloe Casement and Kelly Nelson, 2V8+ boat of coxswain Rachel Fry, Ava Delucchi, Natalie Davis, Skye Kirsten, Faith Freligh, Isabella MacDonald, Ashley Terry, Gwyn O'Brien and Allison Skoog, as well as the 1V4+ boat of coxswain Bennet Toth, Lilah Marble, Avery Britton, Gabriella Honig and Kate Hurd and the 2V4+ boat, made up of coxswain Alondra Aguirre, Lea Glafkides, Alyssa Terry, Maya Nordberg and Alexa Hernandez.

 In the Sunday finale, the Gaels raced against a pair of WCC foes, Portland and San Diego.
 The Gaels 2V8+ and 2V4+ boats each picked up their second wins of the weekend, while the 1V8+ and 1V4+ each took second, in front of Portland, but behind San Diego.